ALL STATE DATA UPDATED FOR 2020!

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, Connecticut is a mixed offering.
-Both the offices, Hartford and New Haven, have waiting times quite less than the national average.
+As the table here and the chart below indicate, in 2020, Connecticut is a mixed offering.
+Both the offices, Hartford and New Haven, are on par with the Connecticut hearing wait averages.
 However, both offices are lagging far behind the national average when it comes to approvals at Hearings; Hartford is only approving 1 in 3 applications on average, and New Haven is approving 4 out of 10.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Thinking about applying for SSDI Benefits?
 Our quiz is easy and takes less than a minute!